wiksla/f5-bigip-journeys-app/README.md

              ```
              doskey journey.py=docker run --rm -v %cd%:/migrate f5devcentral/journeys:latest
              ```

+### Source configuration
 1. Prepare source UCS file
    1. manually, by saving the UCS on a Source System:
        ```
        tmsh save sys ucs <ucs_name> passphrase <passphrase>
        ```
        and copying it (eg: scp, USB) to the working directory: /tmp/journey on a host system
-   1. automatically, by using Journey App:
+   1. automatically, by using Journeys App:
        1. download the ucs file from a live source BIG-IP system:
             ```
             journey.py download-ucs --host <bigip host> --username <bigip username> --password <bigip password> --ucs-passphrase <passphrase> --output <ucs file>
             ```
    >IMPORTANT for security reasons:
    >The account used should be a READ-ONLY and should have permission only to generate and fetch the ucs.
-   >Generated UCS should be encrypted with passphrase.**
+   >Generated UCS configuration should be encrypted with a passphrase.**

-1. Run the tool.
+### Running the tool
    ```
    journey.py start <ucs file> --ucs-passphrase <passphrase>
    ```
    After the command is run, the tool searches for conflicts in a given source configuration.

-1. Resolving conflicts.
+### Resolving conflicts.
-   If at least one conflict has been detected, the tool will print the whole list.
+   If at least one conflict has been detected, the tool will print the entire list.
    1. One-by-one
    ```
    journey.py resolve <conflict_tag>
    ```
-   1. Resolve all conflicts and apply recommended changes
+   1. Resolve all conflicts and apply F5 recommended changes to each
    ```
    journey.py resolve-all
    ```
    After the command is run, the tool will generate git branches with proposed conflict mitigations.
    Detailed instructions about resolving conflicts are printed by the tool.
+### Generating VELOS-ready output configuration
-1. Generate the output UCS file.
+   1. Generating output ucs configuration

-   Once all conflicts are resolved, following command will generate the output UCS file.
+   Once all conflicts are resolved, the following command will generate an output UCS file.
+   NOTE: File will have entries fixed for VELOS parity but is still in the source BIG-IP version.
    ```
    journey.py generate --output <output_ucs_name> --ucs-passphrase <passphrase>
    ```

+### Deployment and Validation
+If you're running the Journeys App in an environment where there is a connectivity to Source and Destination BIG-IP systems, you can use the Deployment and Validation feature to have the configuration deployed automatically on the Destination system and run a series of automated tests.
 1. Prepare backup of the Destination System
+Before starting it's always recommended to create a backup of your existing Destination configuration.
+Loading VELOS-ready Source configuration on the Destination will overwrite it, so if anything goes wrong, you'll be able to use it and recreate the Destination configuration.
    ```
    journey.py backup --destination-host <host_ip_or_fqdn> --destination-username <default_is_root> --destination-password <password>
    ```